giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 - **Property 2.
 Link perturbation**.
 An infinitesimal change in the capacity of a link l will have an effect on the transmission rate of a flow f' if and only if the bottleneck structure has a directed path from link l to flow f.

-The above two properties qualitatively relate to the classic question in chaos theory: Can the flap of a butterfly’s wings in Brazil set off a tornado in Texas?
+The above two properties qualitatively relate to the classic question in chaos theory: Can the flap of a butterfly's wings in Brazil set off a tornado in Texas?
 [LORENZ] Obviously a butterfly alone cannot create a tornado, but every element is interconnected in a distributed system, and even the flap of a butterfly's wings in Brazil will have an effect in Texas.
 Bottleneck structures are graphs that characterize and quantify such type of effects in a communication network.